A script command run on a schedule, sometimes including package files.

 The action of issuing an additional question to the endpoints in the results grid.

 An unsaved query that you can create in the question bar to get information from endpoints.
+Also referred to as an ad hoc question.

 A node on a computer network, such as a computer or network device.